 Posted On Dec 23, 2019

-Bone marrow is the soft, spongy tissue located inside the bones which produces the blood cells: red and white blood cells and platelets.
+Bone marrow is the soft, spongy tissue located inside the bones which produce the blood cells: red and white blood cells and platelets.
 The marrow also contains unspecialized Hematopoietic Stem Cells.
-These cells can turn into many other types of cells such as bone marrow cells or any type of blood cells.
+These cells can turn into many other types of cells such as bone marrow cells or any type of blood cell.
 Some cancers can prevent these stem cells from developing normally.

 There are mainly two types of BMT:

 Some basic questions and answers about BMT are as follows: